DESIGNING THE RIGHT CORROSION CHAMBER ENVIRONMENT

 Reliable water and air supply directly impact test repeatability, uptime, and chamber longevity.

-Best practice: When possible, supply the corrosion lab with a dedicated DI water system and a dedicated air compressor (or dedicated branch with clearly labeled, lockable isolation valves).
+Best practice: When possible, supply the corrosion lab with a dedicated DI water system and a dedicated, continuous-duty-rated, oil-free air compressor (or dedicated branch with clearly labeled, lockable isolation valves).
 Utility outages and maintenance work are a recurring cause of avoidable downtime and equipment damage — especially when facilities teams service shared systems without realizing the corrosion lab is attached.

-Prevent it: Whenever the compressor is shut down, serviced, or isolated, the corrosion chamber must be shut down and the air line isolated at the lab.
+Prevent it: Whenever the utilities are shut down, serviced, or isolated, the corrosion chamber must be

 Supply Lines: Water & air supply lines for consistent atomization.